 Panasonic G9 versus Canon SL2

-The Panasonic Lumix DC-G9 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were officially introduced, respectively, in November 2017 and June 2017.
+The Panasonic Lumix DC-G9 and the Canon EOS Rebel SL2 (labelled Canon 200D in some countries) are two digital cameras that were revealed to the public, respectively, in November 2017 and June 2017.
 The G9 is a mirrorless interchangeable lens camera, while the SL2 is a DSLR.
 The cameras are based on a Four Thirds (G9) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 24 MP.

 The physical size and weight of the Panasonic G9 and the Canon SL2 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is notably smaller (15 percent) than the Panasonic G9.
 Moreover, the SL2 is markedly lighter (31 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the SL2 does not feature any corresponding weather-sealing.